isomerpages/moe-regentsec/pages/Sales of Books and Uniforms (Secondary 1) 2025.md

 #### Instructions from School Uniform &amp; Bookshop Vendor

 1\.
-To ensure that the correct editions of the books are purchased, parents are to purchase the above from Asencio.
-Parents who purchase online via [Asencio’s online portal](https://asenciobookshop.sg/) **before 21 December 2024** will be able to receive their textbooks before the start of school.
+To ensure that the correct editions of the books are purchased, parents are to purchase the above from [Asencio’s online portal](https://asenciobookshop.sg/).
 Online orders with delivery is encouraged.

 2\.
-Online ordering via online portal available till 21 December 2024.
+Online ordering via online portal.
 Refer to the following guides:

 * [Uniforms](/files/uniforms%20online%20guide.pdf)
 * [Books](/files/textbooks%20online%20guide.pdf)